 NO ONE'S PREPARED FOR CANCER - BUT TRUST THAT WE ARE.

 The Sentara Cancer Network provides our patients with advanced options for finding and fighting cancer.
-As the only integrated cancer program in Virginia recognized by the American College of Surgeons Commission on Cancer, advanced care, experienced physicians, and personalized treatment plans are right around the corner.
-From screening, to treatment, to support, the Sentara Cancer Network is here with you – every step of the way.
+As the first integrated network cancer program in Virginia recognized by the American College of Surgeons Commission on Cancer, we offer advanced care, experienced physicians and personalized treatment plans are right around the corner.
+From screening, to treatment, to support, we're here with you – every step of the way.

 Our teams treat many different types of cancer.
 Learn more about some of these cancer types and how the Sentara Cancer Network can help you below: